Main goals and achievements

 The Aguzzi group has successfully established high-throughput screening platforms to screen for relevant small RNAs in neurodegenerative diseases.
 Several RNAi’s were identified that are currently further validated in confirmatory assays and biological model systems.

 The Krützfeldt group used automated high-throughput screenings and small RNA sequencing to identify microRNAs relevant to adult human skeletal muscle.
 Crucial microRNAs that determine human skeletal muscle regeneration and function were identified.
-These findings are currently be exploited for novel diagnostic approaches in human blood samples.
+These findings are currently being exploited for novel diagnostic approaches in human blood samples.

 The Kyburz group, aiming at the characterisation of microRNA promoting chronic arthritis, and the Landmesser group, who studied microRNAs as targets for prevention and treatment of atherosclerotic vascular disease, left the consortium in 2014.
 They were replaced by two new members, Markus Stoffel and Magdalini Polymenidou.